-Full stack development happens to be one of the best career prospects today.
+Full-stack software development happens to be one of the best career prospects today.
 It comes with great growth opportunities and a decent full stack developer salary.
 But how much does a full stack developer earn and what does the salary depend on?

 “Tech stack” refers to the combination of software products and programming languages.
 A full stack developer should possess a variety of skills, which often means handling databases, servers, systems engineering, and clients at the same time.
 Having such a wide range of expertise is quite appealing for employers since it means reducing the cost of employment while adding value to the organization.

 To give you a full understanding of the subject, we’ve put together up-to-date, industry-specific data from reputable sources including PayScale, Indeed, FRG Technology Consulting, and ZipRecruiter with their annual salaries for this position.